RULES OF PLAY

 Referees will be instructed not to add time to a match except under the most extenuating circumstances.
 However, all preliminary matches will be terminated not less than (5) minutes prior to the scheduled start of the next match.

 USYSNV rules prohibit any coach, team official or player ejected from a match, or suspended by the proper authority, to be within sight or hearing distance of the field of play during his/her suspension.
-A coach, team official, or player receiving two cautions (yellow cards) in a single match is considered to have been given an ejection (red card) for the purposes of deducting points for the tournament competition.
+A coach, team official, or player receiving two cautions (yellow cards) in a single match is considered to have been given an ejection (red card) for the purposes of game suspension and deducting points for the tournament competition.
 A player who has been ejected (sent off), shall not be replaced.

 A coach, team official, or player who has been ejected for VIOLENT CONDUCT shall not be allowed to participate in the next TWO scheduled matches (subject to review by the Tournament Director).
 Any coach, team official, or player who assaults a referee will be expelled from the tournament.
 FIGHTING will not be tolerated for any reason.
-Coaches, team officials, players, or spectators sent off for fighting (striking or attempting to strike another coach, team official, player or spectator) will not be allowed to participate in any further tournament matches.
-Coaches, team officials, players or spectators who enter the field of play for any reason, in the event of a fight, will be ejected from the tournament.
-If the coaches, team officials, players or spectators cannot be identified, the entire team will be removed from the tournament.
+Coaches, team officials, players, or spectators sent off for fighting (striking or attempting to strike another coach, team official, player or spectator) may not be allowed to participate in any further tournament matches.
+Coaches, team officials, players or spectators who enter the field of play for any reason, in the event of a fight, may be ejected from the tournament.
+If the coaches, team officials, players or spectators cannot be identified, the entire team may be removed from the tournament.
 No refunds will be made to any team that is removed from the tournament for fighting.

 The coach/team official shall forfeit the carded coach’s, team official’s or player’s pass to the Center Referee who will give the pass and the match report to the Field Marshal.
 The coach, team official or player in question shall be ineligible until the pass is returned to said coach, team official or player by the Tournament Director.